Value of Old Comic Books: Key Issue, Era, Publisher, Grade and Condition

 - Condition: spine ticks, creases, tears, missing pages, detached cover, staple rust, writing, trimming, color touch, tape, and brittleness.

-- Certification: CGC, CBCS, raw book, restored label, qualified label, signature series, or unverified signature.
+- Specialist review: CGC, CBCS, raw book, restored label, qualified label, signature series, or unverified signature.

 - Completeness: cover, centerfold, coupons, inserts, posters, subscription crease, and original owner history.